jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 Below this first list are the species associated with the other group, <b>"Late"</b>.
 There are 18 species significantly associated with this group.
 In both cases, the species are listed in order with strongest association at the top.

 I use these results to help me get an initial overview of the species that might be more interesting to investigate.
-To display these results visually, I often use a <b>box plot</b> to show the differences in distribution of these identified species between my groupings.
+To display these results visually, I often use a <b>[boxplot](https://jkzorz.github.io/2019/07/02/boxplots.html)</b> to show the differences in distribution of these identified species between my groupings.